 ToggleCommercial vs Residential Construction – How These Differ?

-Construction projects come in all shapes and sizes, but commercial and residential projects are two very different worlds.
+Commercial and residential projects are two very different worlds.
 From their purpose to the materials used and the time they take, these differences impact how each project is planned and built.
-Let’s break down what sets them apart.

 Building Materials